-ODAI publishes the D.C.
-Register ONLINE every Friday at www.dcregs.dc.gov.
-Copies of the D.C.
-Register are also available for public review at each branch of the District of Columbia Public Library and in each Advisory Neighborhood Commission office.
-There are no restrictions on the republication of any portion of the D.C.
-Register.
-News services are encouraged to publish all or part of the D.C.
-Register.
+Effective January 1, 2009, The Office of Documents and Administrative Issuances (ODAI) no longer accepts paid subscriptions to the D.C Register.
+ODAI publishes the Register ONLINE every Friday on the website for the Office of the Secretary at www.os.dc.gov.
+Copies of the Register are also available for public review at each branch of the D.C.
+Public Library and in each Advisory Neighborhood Commission office.
+There are no restrictions on the republication of any portion of the Register.
+News services are encouraged to publish all or part of the Register.